-In December 1995, the Board adopted a nonqualified and non-funded Supplemental Executive Retirement Plan for executive officers.
-As amended and restated effective January 1, 2008, the SERP is intended to supplement payments due to participants upon retirement under the Company's qualified plans.
-In 2005 and 2008, the SERP was amended principally to mirror the changes described above for the Company's Deferred Plan; namely, permitting participants to make cash-out elections and new distribution elections and providing that, for years after 2004, the account balance for each participant will be credited with a rate of return that is equal to 50% of the Company's return on average equity.
+In December 1995, the Board adopted a nonqualified and non-funded SERP for executive officers.
+The SERP was amended in and restated in 2008.
+The SERP is intended to supplement payments due to participants upon retirement under the Company's qualified plans.
+Also, for years after 2004, the account balance for each participant is credited with a rate of return equal to 50% of the Company's return on average equity (whether positive or negative) as of December 31 for such year.
+SERP account balances were credited with earnings equal to 3.75% in 2023.

-In general, the SERP, together with separate agreements with participating executives, provides that Glacier will credit each participating executive's account, on an annual basis, with an amount equal to employer contributions that otherwise would have been allocated to the executive's account under the tax-qualified plans were it not for limits imposed by the Internal Revenue Code on participation in the Deferred Plan.
+In general, the SERP, together with separate agreements with participating executives, provides that Glacier will credit each participating executive's account, on an annual basis, with an amount equal to employer contributions that otherwise would have been allocated to the executive's account under the tax-qualified plans were it not for limits imposed by the Internal Revenue Code.
 Payments under the SERP are payable in a lump sum (with respect to Messrs.
 Copher and Chery) or in five annual installments (with respect to Mr. Chesler).
-Amounts credited to the executive's account will be paid to him on, or beginning on, the first day of the first month immediately following the month upon a payment trigger event, including (i) separation from service; (ii) attainment of age 65; (iii) any of the first five anniversary dates following his separation from service; or (iv) any of the first five anniversary dates following his attainment of age 65.
+Amounts credited to the executive's account will be paid on, or beginning on, the first day of the first month immediately following the month upon a payment trigger event, including (i) separation from service; (ii) attainment of age 65; (iii) any of the first five anniversary dates following his attainment of age 65.
 In the event of a change in control, the amounts in the individual SERP accounts will be deposited into a trust, and the Company will continue to be obligated to provide for the benefits under the SERP.
 In the event the executive is terminated for cause (as defined in the SERP agreement), no benefits will be payable to the executive under the SERP, and all obligations of the Company with respect to the executive's SERP will cease.
 Information regarding benefits payable under the SERP is included in the following table.